tasandberg/bbsit/README.md

 # BBSit
-Like Guard on a diet.
+BBSit is like Guard on a diet.
 Watch tests and run them as you code.
 No need to add a dependency to your Gemfile, no config file required.

 ## Installation